skylardorn/prework-studyguide/README.md

 ## Description

- "The Prework study guide was made for students going through bootcamp to help them find answers and solve problems quicker."
+The Prework study guide was made for students going through bootcamp to help them find answers and solve problems quicker.
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Installation